$6 trillion stimulus: Here's who got relief money so far - KESQ

 At the beginning of the pandemic, the jobless received a federal boost of $600 a week on top of what they received from the state for four months.
 Lawmakers renewed the supplement in December after a months-long break, but lowered the amount to $300 a week.
 All together, the US has spent $375 billion for those extra payments to date.

-While the $300 a week benefit remains in place until early September, 24 GOP-led states — including Florida, Texas, South Carolina and Iowa — will stop taking the federal money and end the program early in an effort to encourage people to go back to work.
+While the $300-a-week benefit remains in place until early September, 25 GOP-led states — including Florida, Texas, South Carolina and Iowa — will stop taking the federal money and end the program early in an effort to encourage people to go back to work.

 The federal Pandemic Emergency Unemployment Compensation program increases the duration of payments for those in the traditional state unemployment system.
-It has cost $59 billion so far.
+It has cost nearly $61 billion so far.

 Health care spending: $331 billion

-Note: This story has been updated to reflect the current number of states dropping pandemic unemployment benefits early.